FlowFuse/website/src/handbook/customer/sales/engagements.md

       * Generate a [license key](../sales/meetings/poc.md#generating-a-license)
       * Send the license key with the onboarding email to the customer
 1. Download the completed Order Form and Subscription Agreement, and upload them to the Legal folder in Google Drive.
+1. Set the Renewal data for the deal
 1. Move the deal to `Closed Won` in HubSpots Deal overview.